Main content

 One of the chief factors to be considered to create the oval face shape is volume.
 If you have a round face, Bertram K advises slimming its appearance by depleting volume.
 Likewise, if your face is thin in nature, the goal is to add more body to your locks.

 “Graduation adds volume, whereas layers diminish it.
-You will also need more angles to create a shape if you have a more circular face, but rounder cuts if your face is slimmer,” explains the hair stylist.
+You will also need more angles to create a shape if you have a more circular face, but rounder cuts if your face is slimmer,” explains the hairstylist.
 “Products are also important.
 If extra volume is necessary to obtain the oval, then it is essential to use texturizing products.”

 Body shape is just as important as face shape.

 “Body shape is just as important as face shape when it comes to determining the optimal haircut,” Bertram K says.
-“Make the client stand to survey the whole proportion of the body, and then decide if you need to add or remove volume to coordinate with the bigger picture.
+“Make the client stand to survey the whole proportion of the body and then decide if you need to add or remove volume to coordinate with the bigger picture.
 For example, if you are short, it is not advised to opt for a very long hairstyle, as it will make you look much shorter—and vice versa.”

 Consider the nature of your hair.

+As well as face and body shape, the thickness and length of your tresses also determines your strategy on the road to an overall oval shape.
 “The more curly and thick your hair is, the more angles you will need to cut in…in order to create the desired shape,” Bertram K says.
 “Conversely, the thinner the hair, the fewer angles you will require as you want to make it look fuller.”

 When a cut is not enough, add color.

-“Always start with a cut, but if it hasn’t quite been enough to reach your desired shape you can always turn to hair contouring,” Bertram K says.
+“Always start with a cut, but if it hasn’t quite been enough to reach your desired shape, you can always turn to hair contouring,” Bertram K says.
 “Carefully placed light and dark sections can brighten the face and give the illusion of a different shape.”

-If your face is long, Bertram K suggests to darkening your roots and lightening the mid-bottom section.
+If your face is long, Bertram K suggests darkening your roots and lightening the mid-bottom section.
 You’ll elongate the face width wise.
 Similarly, you can darken your roots and brighten up the tips, pushing the volume down your profile and balance out the jaw if your face is triangular.

 The next time you’re in need of a trim, reflect on these determinants rather than solely which styles strike your fancy.
 It is bound to suit you infinitely more, meaning that you (and your stylist) are guaranteed to walk away much more satisfied.